gioiadc/FRApp/README.md

 library(FRApp)
 ```

-You must execute this command every time you restart Rstudio.
+You must execute this command every time you restart RStudio.

 To launch the Shiny app, copy and paste the following code in the
 console: